 Programmatic Advertising Company in China

 Sekkei Studio is a Full-Service Digital Agency based in Shanghai, Paris and Hong Kong.
-Our team of experts is here for you, to meet all your marketing, design and development needs.
+As professional programmatic advertising company, our team of experts is here for you, to meet all your marketing, design and development needs.

 If you are looking for Programmatic advertising company, our staff and expertise can help you maximize your online activities.
 Sekkei Studio is independent, results-driven and dedicated to the notion that your work, ideas and voice should be heard.